What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 • Cava de Guarda Superior: This title appears on Cava bottles aged 18 months or longer.
 Within this category are distinct tiers.

 • Reserva: Cava Reserva is aged for more than 18 months in bottle.
-These wines have smaller bubbles that rise slower than Cava de Guarda, notes of riper fruits, and slight aromas of brioche and dried fruits.
+These wines have smaller bubbles that rise more slowly than those of Cava de Guarda, notes of riper fruit, and slight aromas of brioche and dried fruit.

-• Gran Reserva: Reservas age for more than 30 months in a bottle.
+• Gran Reserva: aged for more than 30 months in bottle.
 These wines express more robust, savory aromas of toasted bread, almonds, and hazelnuts.
-The bubbles are much finer in texture and have a creamier velvet finish as they are more integrated into the wine.
+The bubbles are much finer-textured and have a creamier, velvety finish because they are more integrated into the wine.

-• Cava de Paraje Calificado (Cava of Qualified Location): As the name suggests, these are very high-quality Cavas from specific vineyard sites aged at least 36 months in bottle.
-They express flavors and aromas similar to Gran Reservas but have finer structure and a greater expression of their vineyard site.
+• Cava de Paraje Calificado: As the name suggests, these are very high-quality Cavas from specific vineyard sites aged at least 36 months in bottle.
+They express flavors and aromas similar to Gran Reservas but have a finer structure and a greater expression of their vineyard site.

-Along with the various aging requirements and tiers of Cava, there is also categorization based on the level of sweetness.
-This doesn’t indicate quality but rather the style of the wine.
+Along with the various aging requirements and tiers of Cava, there is also a categorization based on sweetness level.
+This doesn’t indicate quality but rather the wine’s style.
 Listed below are the types of Cava, from driest to sweetest, with their permitted sugar content.

-• Extra Brut: Up to 6g/L of sugar can be added to the wine 0-6g/L.
+• Extra Brut: Up to 6 g/L of sugar can be added to the wine.

 • Seco: 17-32g/L of added sugar.